-Overcoming fear is the first condition of becoming a MGTOW in a feminist world.
-One needs to realize that one has become a MGTOW.
+Overcoming fear is the first condition of becoming an MGTOW in a feminist world.
+One needs to realize that one has become an MGTOW.
 I realized it sometime back –

 But to even consider MGTOW philosophy as mine I took some time.
-It took me some hard hitting bitter realities of life that had converted me to a MRA and then a MGTOW.
+It took me some hard-hitting bitter realities of life that had converted me to an MRA and then an MGTOW.
 It generally requires some evolution of our mind to believe in the philosophy of MGTOW, especially when we are taught one way from our childhood but suddenly we realize the importance of living a completely different life.
 This becomes important when we see our existence and our future generation may face great danger if we don’t become MGTOW today.

-This survey brought some eye opening facts that was very important for survival of men in India.
+This survey brought some eye-opening facts that were very important for the survival of men in India.
 No one so far has bothered to take these up one reason men prefer to be MGTOWs.

 For example, Alcohol Abuse –